Acupuncture

 How acupuncture helps

-People who practice acupuncture believe the body contains a system of meridians, or paths, that qi (pronounced “chee”) travel through, although science has not proved its existence.
+People who practice acupuncture believe the body contains a system of meridians, or paths, that qi (pronounced “chee”) spread through, although science has not proved its existence.
 When qi is blocked, it is thought to affect spiritual, emotional, mental, and physical health.
 Inserting needles into these paths on your body may ease symptoms by releasing the body’s natural painkillers and stress relievers.
 Acupuncture shows promise in treating pain, fatigue, and nausea and vomiting caused by breast cancer treatment.

 During an acupuncture session, a licensed practitioner inserts thin metal needles into the skin at acupoints, also called acupuncture points, and at varying depths.
 Some practitioners simply put pressure on your skin without a needle.
 This is called acupressure.
 Both approaches help release blocked qi.